ruuda/rcl/README.md

     cargo +nightly-2023-06-03 fuzz run main -- -dict=fuzz/dictionary.txt

+## Building the Python module

+Build the shared object:

+    cargo build --manifest-path pyrcl/Cargo.toml

+Give the shared object the appropriate name for the Python interpreter to discover it:

+    mv target/debug/{libpyrcl,rcl}.so

+Tell Python where to find the shared object, run the interpreter:

+    PYTHONPATH=target/debug python3
+    >>> import rcl
+    >>> help(rcl.loads)

 ## License

 RCL is licensed under the [Apache 2.0][apache2] license.
 It may be used in